jdavidpeter/Jira-on-Raspberry-Pi/README.md

 ## Overclock the Raspberry

-If you have a case with builtin cooling (i.e. fan + heat sink) I suggest to overclock the Raspberry to get better performance.
+If you have a case with builtin cooling (i.e. fan + heat sink) [@rationalpsyche](https://github.com/rationalpsyche/) suggests to overclock the Raspberry to get better performance.
 Simply edit `/boot/config.txt`.

-The parameters I used for **Raspberry Pi 4** are:
+The parameters used by rationalpsyche for **Raspberry Pi 4** are:
 ```
 over_voltage=6
 arm_freq=2140